-Registration is open!
-The Fifth Annual Ride for McBride will be held Sunday, September 20th, 2015.
-Please note: this year the ride will be on a Sunday even though last year we held it on a Saturday.
+Registration is now open!
+The Sixth Annual Ride for McBride will be held Sunday, September 18th, 2016.
+Please note: this year the ride will be on a Sunday even though in the past it has been on a Saturday.
 You can register online here.
-However if you would like to bring your registration day-of, please download the form and bring it to the ride you can download the form here.
+If you would like to mail in your registration or bring it with you to the ride you can download the form here.
 Also, to save time the morning of the ride you can print out the insurance form and bring it with you.
 Every rider must fill out this form to ride.
 Additional donations can be made at any time here.

 Welcome to the Ride for McBride!
 Ride for McBride is charity bike ride held to honor the life and work of Joseph McBride.
 The money raised goes to the Joseph McBride Memorial Award for an MSW student in the Social Policy & Practice department at the University of Pennsylvania.

 The first four Ride for McBrides have been great successes.
 Hundreds have attended the picnic and rode in Joe’s honor.
 Please check out the photos from the 2011 ride, the 2012 ride, the 2013 ride, the 2014 ride, and the 2015 ride.